Homemade ketchup in just 5 minutes – Super easy to make, rich in flavour and definitely healthier than the store-bought

 Add brown sugar, tomato paste, vinegar, cinnamon, black pepper and salt to taste, and mix well.

 Once ketchup is ready, you can add nutmeg and chili powder according to your taste, to give your sauce a little bit of heat.

-Pour your homemade ketchup into sterilized bottles, then seal tightly and place in the fridge until needed – it should keep for about six months, but it tends to disappear within a week from my fridge.
+Pour your homemade ketchup into sterilized bottles, then seal tightly and place in the fridge until needed.